thousandbrainsproject/tbp.monty/docs/future-work/motor-system-improvements/learn-policy-using-rl.md

 title: Learn Policy using RL
 ---

-This will likely be most relevant when we begin implementing policies that change the state of the world, rather than just those that support efficient sensing and inference.
+Learning policies through rewards will become important when we begin implementing complex policies that change the state of the world.
+However, these could also be relevant for inference and learning, for example by learning when to switch policies instead of adhering to a single heuristic like in the curvature following policy.

 In general, we envision that we would use slow, deliberate model-based policies to perform a complex new task, such as one that involves coordinating multiple actuators.
 Initially, the action would always be performed in this slow, model-based manner.
 However, with each execution of the task, these sequences of movements provide samples for training a model-free policy to efficiently coordinate relevant actuators *in parallel*, and without the expensive sampling cost of model-based policies.